 - Texas currently has reciprocal ACR Contractor licensing agreements with two states, South Carolina and Georgia.
 TDLR will fast-track reciprocal license applications from those states, so that qualified applicants wanting to assist with the Harvey recovery efforts may quickly obtain a reciprocal license and begin performing ACR work in Texas.
 More information on how to apply by reciprocity.

 Advisory Board Meetings

-The Air Conditioning and Refrigeration Contractors Advisory Board is scheduled to meet Wednesday, October 25, 2017 at 10:00 a.m. in the 1st Floor Public Meeting Room of TDLR's North Campus Building, located at 1106 Clayton Lane, Suite 125E, in Austin.
-When the agenda and staff reports are available, they will be posted online.
+The Air Conditioning and Refrigeration Contractors Advisory Board is scheduled to meet Monday, March 5, 2018 at 1:00 p.m.in the 1st Floor Public Meeting Room of TDLR's North Campus, located at 1106 Clayton Lane, Suite 125E, in Austin.
+The agenda and staff reports (PDF) are available online.
 The meeting will be broadcast on TDLR's YouTube channel.

-The Air Conditioning and Refrigeration Contractors Advisory Board met July 25, 2017 in Austin.
-The agenda and staff reports are online.
+The Air Conditioning and Refrigeration Contractors Advisory Board met January 3, 2018 in Austin.
+The agenda and staff reports (PDF) are available online.
 The meeting was archived and is available on TDLR's YouTube channel.